Cyclone1070/docsreader/src/tailwind/markdown/docs/installation/framework-guides/laravel/vite.md

 #### Create your project

 Start by creating a new Laravel project if you don’t have one set up already.
-The most common approach is to use<!-- --> [the Laravel installer](https://laravel.com/docs#creating-an-application).
+The most common approach is to use [the Laravel installer](https://laravel.com/docs#creating-an-application).

 Terminal